 The Friedrich-Ebert-Stiftung (FES) in Egypt works on a wide range of topics from social justice to climate change and urban transition.
 This is inspired by our general aims to promote democracy and social justice, to support economic and social development, as well as to advocate for human rights and gender equality.

-Since 1976 we have an office in Egypt and are now working for more than 45 years in cooperation with local partners on the achievement of projects and objectives related to social protection, gender justice, adaption to climate change, transitioning into a sustainable energy management as well as urban transition.
+Since 1976 we have an office in Egypt and are now working for more than 45 years in cooperation with local partners on the achievement of projects and objectives related to social protection, gender justice, adaption to climate change, energy transition as well as sustainable urban development.

 Activities